Updated: Jan 3

 Pass the mixture thru a fine strainer over a large bowl.

-The broth can be kept in the fridge for about 5 days.
+The stock can be kept in the fridge for about 5 days.

-The broth also can be frozen in ice cube trays for about 1 month.
+The stock also can be frozen in ice cube trays for about 1 month or more.